woman on couch on laptop

 • Credit score: Many lenders look for a minimum credit score of 620 for a cash-out refinance

-• Home equity: As mentioned above, you’ll likely need at least 80% equity in your home.
+• Home equity: You’ll likely need to retain at least 20% equity in your home after the refinance.

 You may need to provide the lender with documents such as bank statements and W-2s.